Who does stuttering affect?

 - Blocks are often silent and are seen when it looks like the person is stuck, trying to speak with no sound coming out.

-- There are often secondary behaviours which accompany stuttering.
+- There are often secondary behaviours that accompany stuttering.
 These may be verbal and include grunts, small non-speech sounds, filler words (um/er) or pauses.
 They can also be non-verbal like grimacing, blinking or body movements.